mikedenly/mikedenly.github.io/_posts/2021-05-14-removing-accents.md

 R is a fantastic open-source program that allows users to do just about anything, but sometimes the program requires some tricks to accomplish seemingly simple tasks.
-Removing accents is a case in point, so I'd like to provide everyone with some tricks to overcome some of the thornier accent removal issues.
+Removing accents is a case in point, so I'd like to provide everyone with some guidance to overcome some of the thornier accent removal issues.

 ## Typical One- and Two-Character Substitutions